samdroid-apps/shfr/README.md

+# Docker Setup

+You can run this on docker!
+First download our container:

+    docker pull samdroid/shfr

+Make a data directory (you can call it whatever):

+	mkdir shfr_data

+Then run it:

+    docker run -d -P -v /data:shfr_data samdroid/shfr

+Now you can change the `forums.json` in the data folder to change the settings.

 # How To Setup

 First, open the `forums.json` file.
 In there, change the `url` to the public url of your forum instance (eg: `socialhelp.example.com`).
 Then change the `forums` mapping to fit your needs.
 It is in the format of bundle id to forum name.